CMU-SoftwareDesignforDS-Team/AutoVehicles/README.md

-# Project Structure, and Documents and Artifact Templates

 This is the project repository for Team Diverse Data Dynamics, a group participating in the CMU course "Software Design for Data Scientists."
 Our team specializes in utilizing data science techniques to address marketing challenges.